 If you are thinking to avail a home loan as jointly which you are a co-applicant whereas the owner of the house is solely your wife, you would not entitle to get tax concessions even you have been paying full EMI from your taxable income.
 The law states that you can only claim income tax exemption if you are a co applicant in housing loan as long as you are also the owner or co-owner of the property in question.
 Mere just paying EMI and a co applicant in a housing loan could not make eligible you to avail the tax benefits.

 For claiming income tax deduction, the EMI amount is divided into the principal and interest components.
 The repayment of the principal amount of loan is claimed as a deduction under section 80C of the Income Tax Act up to a maximum amount of Rs 1.50 lakh individually by each co-owner.
 The interest component of home loans is allowed as deduction under Section 24 B for up to Rs2 lakh in case of a self-occupied house increased in Budget 2014-15 from Rs1.5 lakh to Rs2 lakh.
-This limit is only for self-occupied house.
-If you have property which is rented out, you can deduct the full interest paid on the home loan.
+This limit is now for self-occupied house as well as rented out property.
 Also Read : Your Home Loan and Tax Planning!

 Mutual Fund Investments in the name of Wife and Minor Child

-If you invest into shares or equity mutual funds in the name of wife and are held for at least 12 months from the sale date, they are treated as long-term assets and long-term equity funds are tax-exempt, you do not need to worry about future gains but gains from debt funds are taxable and hence they shall be clubbed with your income and shall be taxable as per the applicable income-tax slab rate.
+If you invest into shares or equity mutual funds in the name of wife and are held for at least 12 months from the sale date, they are treated as long-term assets and long-term gain on equity funds are, now tax-exempted upto Rs 1 lakh in any financial year, but gains from debt funds are taxable and hence they shall be clubbed with your income and shall be taxable as per the applicable income-tax slab rate.
 You can apply the same concept for investment in the name of your minor children.
 If you do not need the money, you can defer the redemption of debt funds invested in growth option possibly, they turn major at age 18; the growth option debt mutual fund units redeemed will be taxable in the hands of your children, who may be in the zero- or low-tax bracket.
 Also Read : Debunking Mutual Fund Investments Mistakes!

 Bank FDs in the name of Wife and Minor Child